lucidsolns/terraform-vm-proxmox/README.md

 Testing of this feature has been done with Flatcar Linux.

-The ignition configuration is uploaded from the terraform script as a resource to a cloud-init ISO image in Proxmox VE with a name based on the VM id.
+The terraform script transfers the ignition configuration as a resource to a cloud-init ISO image in Proxmox VE with a name based on the VM id.
 The hookscript is then configured to extract the configuration from the cloud-init ISO at VM pre-start phase and put it in the `/etc/pve/local/ignition/<VM_ID>.ign` file.
-The QEMU arguments reference this file as a firmware configuration.
+The QEMU arguments reference this file as a firmware configuration via the `fw_cfg` option.
+The ignition JSON content can be viewed in the target Linux VM in the file `/sys/firmware/qemu_fw_cfg/by_name/opt/org.flatcar-linux/config/raw`.

 This module will create an ignition configuration per VM (when multiple VMs are provisioned).
 This means that small tweaks per VM can be specified (however